filipnet/dvb-receiver-recovery/README.md

 ```
 * Note: RX and TX must be cross wired

-Now with the receiver turned off, we connect the receiver to the pc through the ir sensor input of our receiver
+Now with the receiver turned off, we connect the receiver to the pc through the connection port of our receiver.

 ## PUTTY RS232 CONNECTION
 Then open putty on our pc and configure as follows: